flafmg/portugol-raycasting/README.md

 A raycaster written in Portugol Studio

 ## Introduction
 PortuRay is a project where I created a simple raycaster using Portugol Studio.
-Portugol Studio is a language designed to teach the basics of programming in Portuguese, not to create complex graphics applications :p.
+Portugol Studio is a language designed to teach the basics of programming in Portuguese, not to create "complex"(it is actually very simple) graphics applications :p.

 ## Features
 - Written in **Portugol Studio**.